-Reconstruction of the Soapstone Creek Culvert and each retaining wall have been evaluated through extensive coordination with the DC SHPO and NPS.
-Use of context sensitive designs and architecturally compatible materials would be used for construction of the new concrete arch culvert over Soapstone Creek, retaining walls, and outfall headwalls to maintain the aesthetic quality associated with the rural context of the views from nearby residences and land of Sovereign Nations.
+Reconstruction of the Soapstone Creek Culvert and each retaining wall have been evaluated on a case-by-case basis through extensive coordination with the DC SHPO and NPS, including stipulations in the Section 106 MOA.
+Use of context sensitive designs and architecturally compatible materials would be used for construction of the new concrete arch culvert over Soapstone Creek, retaining walls, and outfall headwalls to maintain the aesthetic quality associated with the rural context of the views from nearby residences and Sovereign Nation properties.